FreakingNews: History

-Vladislav Golunov and Rich Taylor became online friends in 2001 when Golunov contacted Taylor after he had seen a photo-manipulated image that Taylor had created under the pseudonym Internet screenname "Registered".
+Founder Vladislav Golunov and Rich Taylor became online friends in 2001 after Golunov contacted Taylor after he had seen a photo-manipulated image that Taylor had created under the pseudonym Internet screenname "Registered".
 Golunov had an existing website that posted humorous images with the visitor being able to leave comments or share the images via email.
 Taylor's news based parody and satire images have been circulated and often thought to be real by Internet users that had received them, primarily via email or posted in online forums.
 During one subsequent conversation, Taylor mentioned to Golunov that he wished there existed a community of Photoshoppers that would create, or "chop" images based on current news stories.
 Following this discussion, Golunov registered the domain and called the site "FreakingNews", as a mockery of "breaking news".
 Golunov bought the edited code for Photoshop contests from Worth1000—by then an already established Photoshop contest site.
 Apart from the custom code, Worth1000 played a major role in launching FreakingNews by promoting it to its member artists.

 In April 2017, Golunov handed over the site to a new owner.